Plant & Animal Species Guide

 Texas Coneflower

-The Texas coneflower grows up to 4 feet tall that has flowers that bloom from May to November.
+The Texas Coneflower grows up to four feet tall and has flowers that bloom from May to November.
 Several butterflies and small birds eat the seeds of the flower as food.
-The Texas coneflower gets its name from its dropping yellow petals that are surrounding a dark cone.
+The Texas Coneflower gets its name from its drooping yellow petals that are surrounding a dark cone.
 More info: Audubon

 Sunflower

-In urban settings, sunflowers can grow to be 1-10 feet tall, but in the wild, most are 4-6 feet tall.
-Many sunflowers are annual, meaning they only live for one year.
-Throughout the day, sunflowers turn their heads towards the sun.
+In urban settings, Sunflowers can grow to be on to10 feet tall, but in the wild, most are four to six feet tall.
+Many Sunflowers are annual, meaning they only live for one year.
+Throughout the day, Sunflowers turn their heads towards the sun.
 More info: Wildflower

 Indian Plantain

-Indian plantains grow to be 3-5 feet tall and are found all over the eastern united states.
+Indian Plantains grow to be three to five feet tall and are found all over the eastern United States.
 This forb has clusters of white flowers at the top of its stems.
-The plant has fanned out leaves that are a pale-white color in pale Indian plantains.
+The plant has fanned out leaves that are a pale-white color.
 More info: Wildflower

 Bushmint